Please click to view.

 Your doctor may try any of the following:

 - Topical steroid creams or ointments to help restore skin color.
-These should be used with caution because of the risk of tissue damage (atrophy) with prolonged use, particularly on the face and skin fold areas.
+Use these with caution because of the risk of tissue damage (atrophy) with prolonged use, particularly on the face and skin fold areas.

 - Superficial skin grafts, especially in hard-to-treat (recalcitrant) locations, such as over joints.

-It is not necessary for treat vitiligo, but seek medical evaluation if it becomes bothersome.
+It is not necessary to treat vitiligo, but seek medical evaluation if it becomes bothersome or if it is progressing.